 If I asked you why small businesses fail, you would probably say the lack of resources.
 That’s true, but did you know that the lack of market need is the main cause of startup failure?
-Here’s 6 simple steps to elevate your brand and have people be more aware.
+Here’s 6 simple steps to elevate your brand in a specialized marketplace and have people be more aware.

 Not defining your niche and trying to please wide audiences is one of the major mistakes small businesses make.

 By knowing your niche, you’re focusing on a narrow audience group – one that is interested in your brand and that is more likely to buy from you.
 This is also an opportunity for you to define your products more successfully, adapt to the market demand and, above all, focus on the right branding and marketing tactics.